Hi! I am Tianyi :)

 Classical social choice theory assumes complete information over all preferences of all stakeholders.
 It's not true for AI alignment, nor for legislation, indirect elections, etc. Dropping such an assumption, this work designs the representative social choice formalism that models social choice decisions based on a mere finite sample of preferences.
 Its analytical tractability is established with statistical learning theory, while at the same time, Arrow-like impossibility theorems are proved.

-Representative Social Choice: From Learning Theory to AI Alignment (Best Paper Award, NeurIPS 2024 Pluralistic Alignment Workshop)
+Representative Social Choice: From Learning Theory to AI Alignment (Best Paper Award, NeurIPS'24 Pluralistic Alignment Workshop; in press at the Journal of Artificial Intelligence Research)

 Tianyi Qiu (2024)